Ashrit-Yarava/Notes/Projects/Improving SBFL through test generation/Related Papers.md

 The following papers, while not directly related to fault localization, demonstrate that SBFL is still used:
-[[You Cannot Fix What You Cannot Find]] - Conference on Software Testing, Verification and Validation -> Shows how a lot of the papers make use of SBFL.
+[[You Cannot Fix What You Cannot Find!
+An Investigation of Fault Localization Bias in Benchmarking Automated Program Repair Systems]] - Conference on Software Testing, Verification and Validation
+-> Shows how a lot of the papers make use of SBFL.
 This is an analysis of the APR tools and demonstrates that *Ochiai* is almost ubiquitously used compared to other algorithms in APR pipelines.